ShowtimeSumlin/ShowtimeSumlin/README.md

 I am pursuing a cybersecurity degree at WGU while working with the DOD Mission Defense Team and mastering the latest technologies to protect and secure digital environments.

 ## Objective
-[Provide Objective]

 I'm a System Administrator and Network Technician in the U.S. Air Force, pursuing cybersecurity to enhance my expertise in SOC operations and contribute to cutting-edge threat detection and network security.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|